dekuenstle/JoV_LaTeX_Template/README.md

 ## License

-David-Elias Künstle created this template by adapting the [JoV manuscript template by Tobias Elze](http://www.tobias-elze.de/latex/) (one column in 2010) to resemble the appearance of a two-column JoV article in 2024.
+David-Elias Künstle created this template by adapting the [JoV manuscript template by Tobias Elze](http://www.tobias-elze.de/latex/) (one column design of JoV in 2010) to resemble the appearance of a two-column JoV article in 2024.

 This version is free to use, share, and adapt under the [MIT license](https://opensource.org/license/MIT).